Skip to main content

 If you change the admin password on the device or through the phone web interface, make sure that you write it down.
 Without the password, it is difficult to restore the phone to the factory settings and you might "brick" the phone.
 We suggest to do the initial configuration from the phone keyboard and use the phone web interface only after the phone was already provisioned.

 It is strongly recommended to download the supporting files from the Avaya web page (including the firmware and language files) and drop them into the tftp folder of the PBX.
 The phone should then pick up the firmware automatically.
 This description is based on version R4.0.10.2.2, but Avaya may release newer versions with further improvements.
-If you are using the Avaya redirection service, please make sure that you open the phones up for provisioning, so that they can fetch the credentials for futher provisioning.
+If you are using the Avaya redirection service, please make sure that you open the phones up for provisioning, so that they can fetch the credentials for further provisioning.
 If you can not use the Avaya redirection service, you can use secure provisioning if your PBX has a valid certificate.
-Again, it will be important to open up the extension for provioning after adding the MAC address to the extension and before starting the phone.
-For manual provisioning, you hae to make sure that the web server is enabled.
+Again, it will be important to open up the extension for provisioning after adding the MAC address to the extension and before starting the phone.
+For manual provisioning, you have to make sure the web server is enabled.
 Even if there is no valid certificate on the phone, use a secure HTTP connection to the phone (e.g. by telling the browser that the connection is secure).
-Otherwise the browser might not be able to send the login credentials to the phone.
-The default username is admin and password is 27238.
+Otherwise, the browser might not be able to send the login credentials to the phone.
+The default username is admin and the password is 27238.
 After provisioning the device, the web server will be enabled.
-The username and password for the phone is the tenant provisioning username and password like for all other supported phone manufacturers, unless you have manually set the admin password for the device (see warning above).
+The username and password for the phone is the tenant provisioning username and password like for all other supported phone manufacturers unless you have manually set the admin password for the device (see warning above).

 Background images